 People are often mistaken with the idea that motorcycles can handle such conditions because dirt bikes are capable to doing so.
 Motorcycles are not the same as dirt bikes; dirt bikes were engineered for rough terrain and similar conditions and a street motorcycle was made for road use.

 If you are going to use snow chains on your motorcycle, buy a good quality set; this is a purchase you don’t want to go cheap on.
-Be sure you install them correctly because that could only cause you more problems if you don’t.
-Have a friend help you install them if possible.
+Be sure to install them correctly; have a friend help you install them if possible.

 Tips For Adding Show Chains On A Motorcycle